Controls

 .

-role is assumed by Pipelines to plan changes in the infrastructure-live-root
+role is used by Pipelines to plan changes in theinfrastructure-live-root

 repository.

-All of the roles provisioned by DevOps Foundations are meant to be assumed by Pipelines for operation in a single repository, and have a trust policy that only allows GitHub Actions workflows triggered by that repository to assume the role.
+These roles are designed to operate in a single repository and include a trust policy that only permits GitHub Actions workflows triggered by that repository to assume the role.
+Each role is provisioned in pairs:

 plan